Apple chief Tim Cook takes over 40% pay cut, slashing salary by $35m

 The tech company chief’s salary is based on “balanced shareholder feedback, Apple’s exceptional performance, and a recommendation from Mr Cook”, the filing noted.

-“Taking into consideration Apple’s comparative size, scope, and performance, the Compensation Committee also intends to position Mr Cook’s annual target compensation between the 80th and 90th percentiles relative to our primary peer group for future years,” the company noted.
+“Taking into consideration Apple’s comparative size, scope, and performance, the compensation committee also intends to position Mr Cook’s annual target compensation between the 80th and 90th percentiles relative to our primary peer group for future years,” the company noted.

 Although the company continues to be a leading tech giant, its market cap dropped by about 27 per cent last year, losing $1 trillion from its peak.